-- 11.1 Calibration - 11.1.1 Refer to the YSI model 3200 Operations Manual to properly configure the instrument.
+- 11.1.1.1 Refer to the YSI model 3200 Operations Manual to properly configure the instrument.
 This will include calculating and storing the cell constant.
 Temperature compensation should be set to "natural".
-The instrument will need to be reconfigured each time a new cell is necessary. - 11.1.2 At least 1 hour before initiating conductivity analysis fill the glass electrode chamber in the conductivity probe with fresh DI water. - 11.1.3 Press the power switch and allow the conductivity meter to warm up and equilibrate for at least 15 minutes. - 11.1.4 Rinse the probe with DI water and shake-out any excess. - 11.1.5 Fill the probe with fresh DI water. - 11.1.6 Allow the instrument to equilibrate (generally 1 2 minutes) before recording the readout on the data sheet.
+The instrument will need to be reconfigured each time a new cell is necessary. - 11.1.1.2 At least 1 hour before initiating conductivity analysis fill the glass electrode chamber in the conductivity probe with fresh DI water. - 11.1.1.3 Press the power switch and allow the conductivity meter to warm up and equilibrate for at least 15 minutes. - 11.1.1.4 Rinse the probe with DI water and shake-out any excess. - 11.1.1.5 Fill the probe with fresh DI water. - 11.1.1.6 Allow the instrument to equilibrate (generally 1 2 minutes) before recording the readout on the data sheet.
 The reading for DI water should be approximately 0.4 -0.7 μ S/cm.
-Rinse probe and shake dry. - 11.1.7 Analyze the QCCS solution.
+Rinse probe and shake dry.

+- 11.1.1.7 Analyze the QCCS solution.
 Rinse the electrode chamber with enough solution to completely rinse the electrodes and discard the rinse.
 Fill the electrode chamber with solution, allow the instrument to equilibrate (1 2 minutes) and record the measurement.
-Rinse probe with DIW and shake dry. - 11.1.8 Analyze the 10 and 100 μ S/cm standards following the same rinseand-fill procedure as above.
+Rinse probe with DIW and shake dry. - 11.1.1.8 Analyze the 10 and 100 μ S/cm standards following the same rinse-and-fill procedure as above.
 Record results.
-If results are outside precision limits (+/- 0.1 μ S/cm for 10 μ S/cm standard or 2% for 100 μ S/cm standard), the instrument is recalibrated. - 11.2 Sample Testing Procedure - 11.2.1 Rinse the electrode chamber three times with DI water and shakeout any excess after the last rinse. - 11.2.2 Rinse the electrode chamber with enough sample to completely rinse the electrodes and discard the rinse.
-Then fill the electrode chamber with sample, allow the instrument to equilibrate (1 - 2 minutes) and record the measurement.

-- 11.2.3 Repeat steps 1 and 2 for all samples. - 11.3 System Notes - 11.3.1 Although the YSI model 3200 meter compensates for variability in temperature, blank, standard and samples are still allowed to warm to at least 15° C to minimize temperature effect. - 11.3.2 If there is a shift in order of magnitude in response between two samples, the meter is allowed to stabilize with the new sample; the sample is discarded and poured fresh for determination. - 11.3.3 The electrode should always be immersed with DI water when not in use.
-This keeps the electrode hydrated and provides for more stable response. - 11.3.4 Care must be taken not to insert anything in the electrode chamber that would cause any of the black platinum coating from the electrode to chip-off. - 11.3.5 The instrument automatically sets the range for the analysis.
+If results are outside precision limits (+/- 0.1 μ S/cm for 10 μ S/cm standard or 2% for 100 μ S/cm standard), the instrument is recalibrated. - 11.1.2 Sample Testing Procedure - 11.1.2.1 Rinse the electrode chamber three times with DI water and shake-out any excess after the last rinse. - 11.1.2.2 Rinse the electrode chamber with enough sample to completely rinse the electrodes and discard the rinse.
+Then fill the electrode chamber with sample, allow the instrument to equilibrate (1 2 minutes) and record the measurement. - 11.1.2.3 Repeat steps 1 and 2 for all samples. - 11.1.3 System Notes - 11.1.3.1 Although the YSI model 3200 meter compensates for variability in temperature, blank, standard and samples are still allowed to warm to at least 18° C to minimize temperature effect. - 11.1.3.2 If there is a shift in order of magnitude in response between two samples, the meter is allowed to stabilize with the new sample; the sample is discarded and poured fresh for determination. - 11.1.3.3 The electrode should always be immersed with DI water when not in use.
+This keeps the electrode hydrated and provides for more stable response. - 11.1.3.4 Care must be taken not to insert anything in the electrode chamber that would cause any of the black platinum coating from the electrode to chip-off. - 11.1.3.5 The instrument automatically sets the range for the analysis.
 All analyses are performed in conductance mode.
-Be certain to correctly record the proper unit magnitude (μ S/cm, mS/cm, S/cm).
-Readings should be recorded to the nearest tenth of a unit for the μ S/cm scale, to the nearest unit for the mS/cm and S/cm scales. - 11.3.7 Keep a record of analyzed values for the QCCS over time.
-Large deviations show that the meter is not functioning or the solution has deteriorated.
-At 25° C the standard reference solution has a specific conductance of approximately 40 μ S/cm.
+Be certain to correctly record the proper unit magnitude $(\mu$ S/cm, mS/cm, S/cm).
+Readings should be recorded to the nearest tenth of a unit for the μ S/cm scale, to the nearest unit for the mS/cm and S/cm scales.

+- 11.1.3.6 Keep a record of analyzed values for the QCCS over time.
+Large deviations show that the meter is not functioning or the solution has deteriorated. - 11.2 ManTech Model 4510 Conductivity Meter